apioo/fusio/README.md

 # About

 Fusio is an open source API management platform which helps to build and manage REST APIs.
-Fusio provides all tools to quickly build an API from different data sources yet it is possible to create complete customized responses.
 It can help you with the following use cases:

 * __API-Gateway__
   Fusio can be used as gateway to your internal API and microservices.
 * __Low-Code-Platform__
   Fusio allows you to build API endpoints without coding knowledge.
+* __API-Monetization__
+  Fusio provides a payment system where you can charge users for API calls.
-* __API-Framework__
+* __Developer-Portal__
-  Fusio can be used as API framework to build complete customized API endpoints.
+  Fusio provides a developer portal where developers can register to access your API.

 ## API management and features